 A decision notice may contain conditions requiring you to obtain further approvals or compliance assessment.

 A successful application is approved subject to conditions.
-The more common conditions imposed by council have been standardised to provide the industry with consistent and acceptable outcomes.
-The following list of standard conditions is not exhaustive and development proposals may attract any number of non-standard conditions or requirements.
+The more common conditions imposed by Council have been standardised to provide the industry with consistent and acceptable outcomes.

 Ignoring the rules